Product OS··15 min read

 • Support ticket deflection of 40–60% is consistently achievable with well-structured self-service troubleshooting — translating directly to call centre cost reduction.

-• Spare parts revenue captured directly (rather than ceded to third-party marketplaces) represents 15–25% margin improvement on those transactions.
+• Spare parts revenue captured directly rather than ceded to third-party marketplaces represents 15–25% margin improvement on those transactions.

 What This Means for Your Team

 The practical implication of an Experience Designer is that product launches can include a digital experience as a standard deliverable — not an afterthought.
 The product manager who builds the spec sheet can also build the setup guide.
 The after-sales director who designs the service process can also configure the troubleshooting flow.
-The marketing team who owns brand guidelines can enforce them across every product page through shared components.
+The marketing team that owns brand guidelines can enforce them across every product page through shared components.

 Start Building Product Experiences That Work